garyfleming/feature-toggling-talk/feature-toggles.md

 ---

-# Feature Branching - Release
+# Feature Branching - Testing

 ^	That's really nice because it lets you cherry-pick the features you want to release simply by controlling what you allow into your trunk.
 If you don't want to release it yet, well, leave it on the branch a bit longer.
 It also means that you can have as many parallel features in progress as branches, which surely is a good thing?